-Faculty Office: My office is LA 212, but I will stay in our classroom for 30 minutes before and after class in case you need to talk to me.
-You are also welcome come early or stay and work on homework.
-If you need privacy, we can move to upstairs to the office.
+Faculty Office: My office is LA 212, but I will stay in our classroom for 30 minutes after class in case you need to talk to me.
+You are also welcome to stay and work on homework.
+If you need to talk to me in private, we can move to upstairs to the office.

-Teacher Conference Hours: Monday and Wednesday 12:30 to 1:00 in LA 109 or by appointment
+Teacher Conference Hours: Monday and Wednesday 12:30 to 1:00 in LA 109 or by appointment.